MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - **Switch from Microsoft Autoupdate to EdgeUpdater for macOS**.
 Microsoft Edge for macOS will start using a new updater named EdgeUpdater.
 This change only affects Microsoft Edge on macOS.
 If you use update preferences for Microsoft Autoupdate to prevent browser updates, you will need to transition to the new EdgeUpdater UpdateDefault policy before Microsoft Edge 113 to prevent future automatic updates.
 For more information, see [Microsoft Edge for macOS switches from Microsoft AutoUpdate to EdgeUpdater](/deployedge/edge-learnmore-edgeupdater-for-macos).

 - **New policy for PDF View Settings.** The [RestorePdfView](/deployedge/microsoft-edge-policies#restorepdfview) policy lets Admins control PDF View Recovery in Microsoft Edge.
 When enabled or if the policy isn't configured, Microsoft Edge will recover the last state of PDF view and land users on the section where they ended reading in the last session.

+Updated Microsoft Root Store policy.
+The [MicrosoftRootStoreEnabled](/deployedge/microsoft-edge-policies#microsoftrootstoreenabled) policy will now be supported in Microsoft Edge version 113 and 114.
+It will be removed in Microsoft Edge version 115.
+For more information, see [Changes to Microsoft Edge browser TLS server certificate verification](/deployedge/microsoft-edge-security-cert-verification).

 ### Policy updates